-at stac, everY day is transfer day!
+at stac everY day is transfer day!

-Before or when you apply, we provide you with a thorough credit evaluation to make the most of the courses you’ve completed elsewhere and to give you a roadmap detailing courses you’ll need to complete to earn your degree at STAC.
+Before or when you apply, we provide you with a thorough credit evaluation to make the most of the courses you’ve completed elsewhere and to give you a roadmap detailing the courses you’ll need to complete to earn your degree at STAC.
 Our partnerships with regional community colleges also help some transfer students maximize prior credits.

 Accepted Transfer Students

 Already accepted as a transfer student?
 Visit our Accepted Transfer Student page for information about your next steps.

 Transfer students can apply for the fall or spring semester on a rolling basis.
 We require the following to review you for admission: